What One Can of Soda a Day for a Month Does to Your Body

 5. Joint and Organ Health

 Moreover, soda can lead to the accumulation of visceral fat, which surrounds vital organs like the liver and small intestine.
 The Journal of Clinical Investigation found that high fructose drinks, such as soda, increased visceral fat in subjects.
-This type of fat secretes chemicals associated with metabolic abnormalities, including insulin resistance, high triglycerides, inflammation, and type 2 diabetes.
-Essentially, soda can make your organs fat and contribute to serious health conditions.
+This type of fat secretes chemicals associated with metabolic abnormalities, including insulin resistance, high triglycerides, inflammation, and glucose management conditions Essentially, soda can make your organs fat and contribute to serious health conditions.

-Consuming soda daily has been linked to an increased risk of heart disease and depression.
-A large study published in the Journal of Circulation found that the more sugary drinks people consume, the higher their risk of dying from any cause, particularly cardiovascular disease.
+Consuming soda daily has been linked to an increased risk of heart disease and mood disorders.
+A large study published in the Journal of Circulation found that the more sugary drinks people consume, the higher their risk of dying from any cause.

 Soda can also negatively impact mental health.
-A study involving 263,000 people aged 50 to 71 followed participants for 10 years and found that those who drank soda daily were 30% more likely to develop depression compared to those who did not drink soda.
+A study involving 263,000 people aged 50 to 71 followed participants for 10 years and found that those who drank soda daily were 30% more likely to develop mood disorders compared to those who did not drink soda.

 7. Increased Mortality Risk